YashKTJadhav1999/Inventory-Performance-Dashboard-using-Tableau/README.md

 1. Which are the vendors dealing with the Produce category?

 2. Which is the top item in the Produce category?

+Answers:
+1. Vendors dealing with the Produce category- Earthworks, highland, and Indiewealth Corp.

+2. Top item in the Produce Category- Del Monte No sugar added.